AnPanc/anpanc.github.io/_posts/2016-07-09-lemon-meringue-tartlet.markdown

 ratingValue: 0
 reviewCount: 0
 ---
-Sweet sable pastry case baked with frangipan and studded with kirsch cherries.
+Sweet sable pastry case filled with a zesty lemon curd and topped with a meringue shell